ssbsukirat/medicine/Neurology/Alzheimer’s.md

 ## Nonconvulsive Seizure
 - confusion, clouding of consciousness, and garbled speech
 - EEG demonstrates the epileptic nature of the illness
+- recurrent or persistent, the condition may be termed complex partial status epilepticus
+- responds to anticonvulsant therapy
+- caused by previous small strokes or head trauma; some cases are idiopathic
+## Isolated vasculitis of the CNS (CNS granulomatous angiitis)
+- chronic encephalopathy associated with confusion, disorientation, and clouding of consciousness.
+- Headache is common
+- strokes and cranial neuropathies may occur
+- CSF analysis reveals a mild pleocytosis or protein elevation
+- angiography can show multifocal stenoses involving medium- caliber vessels, but some patients have only small-vessel disease that is not revealed on angiography
+- Some patients respond to glucocorticoids or chemotherapy.
+- poor prognosis
 -